MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/general-properties.md

 ##### ClientCacheRefreshPolicy

-Applies to Power BI, Azure Analysis Services and SQL Server 2019 and later only.
+Applies to Azure Analysis Services and SQL Server 2019 and later only.
 Overrides the **Scheduled cache refresh** setting for all Power BI datasets.
 All Live Connect reports will observe the server-level setting irrespective of the dataset-level setting, or which workspace they reside on.

 The default value for this property is -1, which allows all background cache refreshes as specified in the Scheduled cache refresh setting for the dataset.
 To discourage all background cache refreshes, specify zero (0).